rachel170/tp/docs/DeveloperGuide.md

 1. Editing a deck name

-   1. Prerequisites: User is in Home mode and FlashNotes contains a deck called "Economics" at index 1 and a deck called "Singapore.
+   1. Prerequisites: User is in Main Mode and FlashNotes contains a deck called "Economics" at index 1 and a deck called "Singapore.

    1. Test case: `editDeckName 1 n/Econs`<br>
         Expected: The name of deck at Index 1 is changed to Econs.